tern-tools/tern/CONTRIBUTING.md

 ### Commit message format

 The commit message of your PR should be able to communicate what problem/opportunity the PR addresses without any reference to forum messages or discussions on slack or IRL.
 You may make a reference to a github issue number using the github format (eg: Resolves: #1).
-Here is a summary taken from [this blog](https://chris.beams.io/posts/git-commit/)
+Here is an overview of what is needed in a good commit message taken from [this blog](https://chris.beams.io/posts/git-commit/)

 * Separate subject from body with a blank line
 * Limit the subject line to 50 characters